 Blue Cross and Blue Shield of Texas on behalf of itself and its affiliated companies and ERS comply with applicable federal civil rights laws and do not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Neither Blue Cross and Blue Shield of Texas nor ERS excludes people or treats them differently because of race, color, national origin, age, disability, or sex.
+Neither BCBSTX nor ERS excludes people or treats them differently because of race, color, national origin, sex, age, or disability.

-Blue Cross and Blue Shield of Texas and ERS provide free aids and services to people with disabilities to communicate with them effectively, such as:
+BCBSTX and ERS provide free aids and services to people with disabilities to communicate with them effectively, such as: